0xPARC/0xparc-intro-book/src/intro.typ

 == What is programmable cryptography?

 Cryptography is everywhere now and needs no introduction.
-"Programmable cryptography" is a term coined by 0xPARC for a second-generation of cryptographic primitives that have arisen in the last 15 or so years.
+"Programmable cryptography" is a term coined by 0xPARC for a second generation of cryptographic primitives that have arisen in the last 15 or so years.

 To be concrete, let's consider two examples of what protocols designed by